Market Analysts see Altria Group Inc. [MO] gaining to $35. Time to buy?

+Altria Group Inc. [NYSE: MO] closed the trading session at $42.18 on 06/09/20.
+The day’s price range saw the stock hit a low of $41.9579, while the highest price level was $42.69.
+The stocks have a year to date performance of -15.49 percent and weekly performance of 6.35 percent.
+The stock has been moved at -16.33 percent over the last six months.
+The stock has performed 14.81 percent around the most recent 30 days and changed 0.07 percent over the most recent 3-months.

-Compared to the average trading volume of 12.98M shares, MO reached a trading volume of 8407478 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 12.67M shares, MO reached to a volume of 11890045 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Goldman have made an estimate for Altria Group Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on April 01, 2020.
 The new note on the price target was released on March 16, 2020, representing the official price target for Altria Group Inc. stock.
 Previously, the target price had yet another raise from $52 to $57, while Piper Sandler kept a Overweight rating on MO stock.